turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### The Law of Demeter

 You'll notice in the code we decided to go with `search_results.member_count` instead of `search_results.members.count`.
-As a general rule, it's good for out PORO to adhere to the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
+As a general rule, it's good for our PORO to adhere to the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
 While there are times to break this rule, it's best to get some experience following it prior to deciding to violate it.
 You'll have better intuitions around the benefits and when to break it.

 Here are the core concepts of the LoD.